Ouranosinc/Magpie/docs/authentication.rst

 Procedure
 ~~~~~~~~~~

-Following is the summarized notification workflow to complete registration:
+Following is the summarized notification workflow to complete registration.

 .. cannot use the 'term' in replace, or it breaks the reference link creation
 .. _proc_user_registration: